 - For this pie, I use Granny Smith, Gravenstein and apples from my neighbor’s tree, an heirloom variety of Golden Delicious.

-Time and a little attention produces the best homemade apple pie.
-Fresh and hot, ready for your favorite vanilla ice cream, here’s how to do it:
+Time and a little attention to details makes the best homemade apple pie.
+Fresh and hot, ready for your favorite vanilla ice cream, here’s how to do it (see recipe card for details):

 - First, make the pastry in a food processor.
 While the dough is resting, make the apple filling.